yasZemmouri/connections/README.md

-This is static website for Connections.Inc a homecare company.
+This is static website with Bootstrap and CSS for Connections.Inc a homecare company.